Censorship in the Soviet Union: Control over information

-All media in the Soviet Union was controlled by the state including television and radio broadcasting, newspaper, magazine, and book publishing.
+All media in the Soviet Union throughout its history was controlled by the state, including television and radio broadcasting, newspaper, magazine, and book publishing.
 This was achieved by state ownership of all production facilities, thus making all those employed in media state employees.
-This extended to the fine arts including the theater, opera, and ballet.
-Art and music was controlled by ownership of distribution and performance venues.
+This extended to the fine arts, including the theater, opera, and ballet.
+Art and music were controlled by state ownership of distribution and performance venues.

-Censorship was backed in cases where performances did not meet with the favor of the Soviet leadership, with newspaper campaigns against offending material and sanctions applied through party-controlled professional organizations.
+Censorship was also utilized in cases where performances did not meet with the favor of the Soviet leadership, with newspaper campaigns against offending material and sanctions applied through party-controlled professional organizations.

-In the case of book publishing, a manuscript had to pass censorship and the decision of a state owned publishing house to publish and distribute the book.
-Books which met with official favor, for example, the collected speeches of Leonid Brezhnev were printed in vast quantities while less favored literary material might be published in limited numbers and not distributed widely.
+In the case of book publishing, a manuscript had to pass censorship and the decision of a state-owned publishing house to publish and distribute the book.
+Books which met with official approval and favor, for example, the collected speeches of Leonid Brezhnev, were printed in vast quantities while less favored literary material was published in limited numbers and not distributed widely, or not published at all.

-Possession and use of copying machines was tightly controlled in order to hinder production and distribution of samizdat, illegal self-published books and magazines.
-Possession of even a single samizdat manuscript such as a book by Andrei Sinyavsky was a serious crime which might involve a visit from the KGB.
-Another outlet for works which did not find favor with the authorities was publishing abroad.
+Possession and use of copying machines was tightly controlled in order to hinder production and distribution of samizdat, i.e. self-published books and magazines that were banned by the Soviet state.
+Possession of even a single samizdat manuscript, such as a book by Andrei Sinyavsky, was a serious crime which involved "a visit from the KGB."
+Another outlet for works, which were censored by the authorities, was publishing abroad, although smuggling books to the West was dangerous.

 It was the practice of libraries in the Soviet Union to restrict access to back issues of journals and newspapers more than three years old.

+Historical falsification of political events such as the October Revolution and the Brest-Litovsk Treaty became a distinctive element of Stalin's regime.
+A notable example is the 1938 publication, History of the Communist Party of the Soviet Union (Bolsheviks), in which the history of the governing party was significantly altered and revised including the importance of the leading figures during the Bolshevik revolution.
+Retrospectively, Lenin's primary associates such as Zinoviev, Trotsky, Radek and Bukharin were presented as "vacillating", "opportunists" and "foreign spies" whereas Stalin is depicted as the chief discipline during this revolution.
+However, in reality, Stalin was considered a relatively unknown figure with secondary importance at the time of the event.
+In his book, The Stalin School of Falsification, Leon Trotsky cited a range of historical documents such as party speeches, meeting minutes, and suppressed texts such as Lenin's Testament.
+He argued that the Stalinist faction routinely distorted political events, forged a theoretical basis for irreconcilable concepts such as the notion of "Socialism in One Country" and misrepresented the views of opponents through an array of employed historians alongside economists to justify policy manoeuvering and safeguarding its own set of material interests.